 - 1 teaspoon vanilla extract

-- Set out your dairy and eggs.
-Place baking rack in the center of the oven and preheat to 350 degrees F. Liberally grease the sides of a regular size bread dish (9 x 5 x 3") and set aside.
+Set out dairy and eggs to come to room temperature.
+Place baking rack in the center of the oven and preheat to 350 degrees F. Liberally butter the sides of a 9 x 5-inch bread pan and set aside.

-- In a medium bowl, combine the flour, baking soda, salt, sugar, and spices.
-Then, using the paddle attachment and lowest setting on a stand mixer, or a wooden spoon, lightly beat the butter, and then add the eggs and yogurt.
-Gently fold in the banana mixture and the vanilla.
-Finally, add the flour in thirds and stir just until combined.
+In a medium bowl, combine flour, baking soda, salt, sugar, and spices.
+Then, using the paddle attachment and lowest setting on a stand mixer, or a wooden spoon, lightly beat the butter, and then add eggs and yogurt, one at a time.
+Add vanilla.
+Fold mashed bananas in gently.
+Finally, add flour mixture in thirds and stir just until combined.

-- Spoon batter into prepared bread dish and cook for about an hour, until a toothpick comes out clean and the top is golden brown.
+Spoon batter into prepared bread dish and cook 55 - 65 minutes, or until a wooden skewer comes out with just a few crumbs attached and the top is golden brown.
 Keep a close eye toward the end of cook time.

-- Remove from oven and cool for 30 minutes before serving.
-If tightly covered, the bread will last for several days at room temperature.
+Cool 30 minutes before serving.
+If tightly covered, the bread will keep several days at room temperature.